Skip to content

 Can my family help me get a 95% mortgage?

-A family member could act as a guarantor to help you get a 95% mortgage.
-That means they’ll agree to cover the repayments if you can’t make them.
+Yes, a family member could act as a guarantor to help you get a 95% mortgage.
+It means they’ll agree to cover the repayments if you can’t make them.

 Can I remortgage with a 95% mortgage?

-It’s possible to remortgage onto a 95% mortgage deal provided your finances are in good shape.
-But it’s a good idea to talk to a mortgage broker as your choice of lenders is likely to be limited.
+It’s possible to remortgage onto a 95% mortgage deal if your finances are in good shape.
+But it’s sensible to talk to a mortgage broker as your choice of lenders is likely to be limited.

 If you already have a 95% mortgage and are looking to remortgage to a better deal, it may take a while before it’s possible.